 Time with Jesus ('TWJ') is a powerful prayer resource for children.
 By listening to Scripture and then using their imagination, children are lead to an encounter with Jesus.

 TWJ can be used in a variety of settings, including children's ministries or in the family home.
 TWJ has been created as a resource to facilitate personal prayer - as such, the focus is on the child's personal encounter with Jesus.
-The activity sheet can be used to help draw out their experience, and give you and the child deeper insight into their personal experience of God.
+The activity sheet which contains family questions, can be used to help draw out their experience, and give you and the child deeper insight into their personal experience of God.

 Listen to narrator Celie Smith introduce TWJ to listeners here: